IPAX-1 Study Of TLX101 Investigational Glioblastoma Therapy Published In Neuro-Oncology Advances

 Key findings of the IPAX-1 study, outlined in the paper, include:

-Metabolic tumor responses were determined using Telix's investigational PET2 agent for glioma imaging, TLX101-CDx (PixclaraTM3, 18F-floretyrosine or 18F-FET).
+Metabolic tumour responses were determined using Telix's investigational PET[2] agent for glioma imaging, TLX101-CDx (Pixclara®[3],

 The Neuro-Oncology Advances publication is available online at: